averybiskup/averybiskup/README.md

-Big fan of plain text, and vim.
+Big fan of plain text and vim.